-Opportunities are provided in the curriculum to enable children to discuss issues of religion, ethnicity and culture and the school follows the Promoting fundamental British values through SMSC.
+Opportunities are provided in the curriculum to enable children to discuss issues of religion, ethnicity and culture and the setting follows the Promoting fundamental British values through SMSC.

-The school's Governors, the Headteacher and the DSL will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment we use include; due diligence checks for external speakers and private hire of facilities, anti-bullying policy and other issues specific to the school's profile, community and philosophy.
+The school's Governors, the Headteacher/DSL will assess the level of risk within the setting and put actions in place to reduce that risk.
+Risk assessment may include, due diligence checks for external speakers and private hire of facilities, anti-bullying policy and other issues specific to the setting's profile, community and philosophy.